erikedin/Nona.jl/ISSUES.md

 - Documentation
 - Usage documentation
 - Replace "ny Hamming" with a switch command
-- Enable switch back to Niancat
-- More general command parser
-- Rethink command mode, now that we know that # doesn't work as expected
 - Split NonaREPL.feature into smaller parts, because it's getting big
+- Creating a new Hamming game leads to `implement gameaction!`
+- ÅÄÖ does not work with the command parser

 # Fixed
 - FileDictionary should take an AbstractString